vinc86/nodejs-crud-application/README.md

 # nodejs-crud-application
-A simple crud application with NodeJS und MongoDB
+A simple crud application with NodeJS and MongoDB